 You could quickly run out of money in retirement if you need long-term care but didn’t have a plan to pay for it.
-More than half of adults turning 65 today will need long-term care and about one in seven will need care for more than five years, according to the Department of Health and Human Services.
+More than half of adults turning 65 today will need long-term care and about 1 in 7 will need care for more than five years, according to the Department of Health and Human Services.

 If you receive care in an assisted living facility or nursing home, you’ll have to shell out big bucks.
 The average annual cost of care in an assisted living facility was $48,612 in 2019, according to the Genworth Cost of Care Survey.
 The annual cost of a private room in a nursing home is over $102,000.